Bulletin Board

 Keeping you informed about the latest editions and studies published by the MGH.

-NEW SERIES: „Digital Editions“ and „Studien zur Geschichte der Mittelalterforschung“ (Studies in the History of Medieval Research) (the first volume is to appear shortly)-
+NEW SERIES: „Digital Editions“ and „Studien zur Geschichte der Mittelalterforschung“ (Studies in the History of Medieval Research)-

 New releases